SamrudhNelli/snake_game/README.md

 # snake_game
-Implementing the classic snake game using c++
+Implementing a cross-platform version of the classic snake game using C/C++